sa8/B2-4nodes-demo-data/README.md

 Data generated for Eudico checkpointing experimentation.

-Should only be used in Eudico.
+Should only be used in Eudico, for the 4 nodes demo.